Summer’s almost here! Use this free Boho Maxi Dress Pattern and tutorial to make your daughter a maxi dress she will love.

 Seam allowances are included and are .25 inches unless otherwise specified.

 - 2 yards of fabric (sizes 8 and under) (If your fabric has a pattern repeat that can’t turn sideways, you will need an additional 3/4 yard of fabric)

 - 12 inch piece of 3/4 inch elastic

 - pattern (or a well-fitting tee to make your own) (Do not print directly from the google pdf reader.
 For the pattern to print properly, you must download it to your pc and print from adobe reader.)

 - measuring tape, rulers, iron and other basic sewing supplies

-Seam allowances are 1/4 inch unless otherwise stated.
+Pattern info: Seam allowances are 1/4 inch unless otherwise stated.

-Step 1: Bodice Pattern
+Step 1: Print (or create) the Bodice Pattern

-Print the bodice pattern and cut out the size needed (or follow the directions below to make your own – click the images to make them bigger.)
+*Size you need not available?
+(Follow the directions below to make your own – click the images to make them bigger.)